arungudelli/python.shiksha/content/en/library/built-in-functions/how -to-use-functions-in-python/index.md

 ---
-title: "how to use functions in python"
+title: "how to use functions in Python"
-description: " Introduction of functions and how to use functions in python"
+description: " Introduction of functions and how to use functions in Python"
 date: "2022-06-23T11:35:05+09:00"
 draft: false
 link: "how to use functions"